plq/mimi/draft-mimi.md

 The history of instant messaging so far makes it obvious that it's not possible to foresee all actions a client may implement.
 For example, at the height of its popularity, the MSN client famously let its users shake the windows of their peers.
-WhatsApp was very good at sending plain-text messages, but Snapchat came up with stickers and expiring messages, which other clients eventually had to implement.
+WhatsApp is very good at sending plain-text messages, but Snapchat came up with stickers and expiring messages, which other clients eventually had to implement.